VladimirMakaev/cqrs-journey-doc/Appendix1_Running.markdown

 * SQL Server 2008 Express or later
 * ASP.NET MVC 3 (Visual Studio 2010)
 * ASP.NET MVC 4 Installer (Visual Studio 2010)
-* Windows Azure SDK for .NET - November 2011 or later.
+* Windows Azure SDK for .NET - November 2011 or later

 > **Note:** Currently the RI requires the Windows Azure runtime
 > libraries in order to compile.
 This is true even for scenario 1.
 The